MTR93600/Garmin-xDrip-Watchface/README.md

 - or `https://<YOURAPP.HEROKU.COM>/api/v1/entries/sgv.json?count=12&token=<ACCESS-TOKEN>` in case, you need an access token.

 ### **AndroidAPS**
-If you like to see your loop status enable “xDrip+ Statusline (Watch)” in AndroidAPS.
+If you like to see your loop status enable â€œxDrip+ Statusline (Watch)â€� in AndroidAPS.

 ------------------------
 ## **Troubleshooting Q/A**